NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 stick with it (as much as possible) throughout all the archive releases.
 At this point NAIF recommends the usage IM 1.5.0.0 which is the one used by all the NAIF PDS4 Bundles.
-IM 1.5.0.0 does not support the usage of Line-Feed line endings (LF) for products, neither supports the inclusion of Digital Object Identifiers (DOIs) in the bundle label.
+IM 1.5.0.0 does not support the usage of Line-Feed line endings (LF) for products, nor does it support the inclusion of Digital Object Identifiers (DOIs) in the bundle label.

 Digital Objects Identifiers